 Costs and Minimums

-Our minimums for US Direct Indexing are based on dollar amounts required to hold a reasonable collection of individual US stocks in a US Direct Indexing position while continuing to track the performance of the broad US market.
-For a $100,000 account, the average Wealthfront client will allocate about $30,000 to US equities.
+Our minimum for US Direct Indexing is based on the dollar amount required to hold a reasonable collection of individual US stocks while continuing to track the performance of the broad US market.
+For a $100,000 account, the average Wealthfront portfolio allocates about $30,000 to US equities.
 We found this $30,000 to be the minimum amount that allows for ownership of up to 100 large-cap US stocks while maintaining a good ability to track broad US market performance.

-The individual stocks we buy are always selected to minimize tracking error with Vanguard’s Total Stock Market ETF, VTI, not based on their fundamentals or any perspective on whether they are fairly valued by the market.
+The individual stocks we buy as part of the US Direct Indexing service are selected to minimize tracking error with Vanguard’s Total Stock Market ETF, VTI, not based on their fundamentals or any perspective on whether they are fairly valued by the market.
 We harvest losses on individual stocks based on a threshold and use the proceeds to purchase other highly correlated stocks within the appropriate US stock index.